The UMass Lowell Department of Biological Sciences offers a general master's degree, as well as several other options within the degree.

-Applications for the Master of Science, including the Biotechnology Option, are considered twice per year, with deadlines for receipt of applications of October 15 and January 10 for the following Spring and Fall semesters, respectively.
+Applications for the Master of Science, including the Bioinformatics, Biotechnology and Education, Communication and Outreach Options, are considered twice per year, with deadlines for receipt of applications of Oct.
+15 and Jan.
+10 for the following Spring and Fall semesters, respectively.

 Applications for the Professional Science Master's program (PSM) are accepted year round, but it is recommended that complete applications be submitted several months before expected matriculation.
 Similarly to the MS degree described above, applicants are expected to have a strong background in biological science.